If you're on the market for a custom designer engagement ring at a fair price, this Ritani review is for you.

 If you don't have it, you'll still get your return.
 But they have to get diamonds without their certificates recertified from the lab it came from, so they will charge you $175.

 Pick Up In-Store

 We've touched on it a bit when talking about what sets them apart, but it's such a great benefit to have the "Buy online, pick up in store" option.
 Instead of free FedEx shipping to your home, you can actually pick up and review your ring at one of their trusted jewelry partners.

-Ritani claims to have over 180 trusted jewelry partners spread throughout the United States and Canada, so it'd be a lot easier to find one than most online jewelers.
+Ritani claims to have over 180 trusted jewelry partners spread throughout the United States and Canada, so it'd be a lot easier to find one nearby than with most online jewelers.